saadfarhan124/saadfarhan124/README.md

       <td>June 2020 - June 2021</td>
     </tr>
     <tr>
-      <td><b>Research Assistant at Szabist</b></td>
+          <td><b><a href="https://ncbc.szabist.edu.pk/">Research Assistant at Szabist</a></b></td>
-      <td>Developed Alumni Portal using ASP.Net, JQuery, Javascript, HTML, CSS, AJAX.
+          <td>Developed Alumni Portal using ASP.Net, JQuery, Javascript, HTML, CSS, AJAX.</br>
-Built a landing page to visualize the data being gathered by different machines using MERN stack.
+Built a landing page to visualize the data being gathered by different machines using MERN stack.</br>
-Analyzed, visualized and applied different machine learning models on the said data to predict tool wear.
+Analyzed, visualized and applied different machine learning models on the said data to predict tool wear.</br>
-General purpose programming to meet the team's requirements such as development of the team's progress website, landing pages for different industries to view their data
+General purpose programming to meet the team's requirements such as development of the team's progress website, landing pages for different industries to view their data</br>
 Managed and supervised different Final Year Projects.</td>
       <td>June 2019 - June 2020</td>
     </tr>